letsrock-today/authkit/README.md

 - https://github.com/golang/oauth2;
 - https://github.com/markbates/goth.

+Even better, consider to use https://auth0.com/ or http://www.janrain.com/ or similar.
+They are feature-reach and easy to start, albeit with their own restrictions.

 Our project uses golang/oauth2 and simplifies configuration a bit (in our opinion).
 Though, this task is may be already straightforward enough.